suriyun-production/unity-line-login/README.md

 Before you start, I've set it LINE library into it you can download it following LINE's instruction.

-After downloaded extract it you'll see file named likes `line-android-sdk-x.x.xx.jar` Copy it to `/UnityLinePluginProject/Assets/UnityLinePlugin/Plugins/Android`
+After downloaded.
+Extract it, You'll see file named likes `line-android-sdk-x.x.xx.jar` Copy it to `/UnityLinePluginProject/Assets/UnityLinePlugin/Plugins/Android`

 Then copy folder `armeabi-v7a` and `x86` inside folder `libs` to `/UnityLinePluginProject/Assets/UnityLinePlugin/Plugins/Android/libs`